Uniqueness and universality of the Brownian map: Convergence of rescaled planar maps

 Let $\T^p_n$ stand for the set of all labeled $p$-trees with $n$ black vertices.
-We denotes the set of all rooted and pointed $2p$-angulations with $n$ faces by $\m^p_n$.
-An element of $\m^p_n$ is thus a pair $(M,v)$ consisting of a rooted $2p$-angulation $M\in \a^{2p}_n$ and a distinguished vertex $v$.
+We denote the set of all rooted and pointed $2p$-angulations with $n$ faces by $\m^p_n$.
+An element of $\m^p_n$ is thus a pair $(M,v)$ consisting of a rooted $2p$-angulation $M\in\a^{2p}_n$ and a distinguished vertex~$v$.
 By Euler's formula, the number of choices for $v$ is $(p-1)n+2$, independently of $M$.

-We now describe the Bouttier-Di Francesco-Guitter bijection between $\T^p_n\times\{0,1\}$ and $\m^{p}_n$.
-This bijection can be found in Section 2 of \cite{BDG} in the more general setting of bipartite planar maps.
-Note that \cite{BDG} deals with pointed planar maps rather than with rooted and pointed planar maps.
-However, the results described below easily follow from \cite{BDG} (the bijection we will use is a variant of the one presented in \cite{IM,AM}, which was concerned with non-pointed rooted $2p$-angulations and particular labeled $p$-trees called mobiles in \cite{IM,AM}).
+We now describe the Bouttier--Di Francesco--Guitter bijection (in short, the BDG bijection) between $\T^p_n\times\{0,1\}$ and $\m^{p}_n$.
+This bijection can be found in Section 2 of~\cite{BDG} in the more general setting of bipartite planar maps.
+Note that~\cite{BDG} deals with pointed planar maps rather than with rooted and pointed planar maps.
+However, the results described below easily follow from~\cite{BDG} (the bijection we will use is a variant of the one presented in~\cite{IM,AM}, which was concerned with nonpointed rooted $2p$-angulations and particular labeled $p$-trees called mobiles in~\cite{IM,AM}).

-Let $\theta=(\tau,(\ell_v)_{v\in\tau^\circ})\in \T^p_n$ and let $\ve\in\{0,1\}$.
+Let $\theta=(\tau,(\ell_v)_{v\in\tau^\circ})\in\T^p_n$ and let $\ve\in \{0,1\}$.
 As previously, we denote the contour sequence of $\tau^\circ$ by $v_0,v_1,\ldots,v_{pn}$.
 We extend this sequence periodically by putting $v_{pn+i}=v_i$ for every $0\leq i\leq pn$.
 Suppose that the tree $\tau$ is drawn on the sphere and add an extra vertex $\partial$.
 We associate with the pair $(\theta,\ve)$ a $2p$-angulation $M$ with $n$ faces, whose set of vertices is